AaravKhanduja/cse15l-lab-reports/lab1.md

 `ls` is used to state contents in a directory <br>
 A file by itself is not a directory; here, it just gives us the file name because it exists in the working directory.
 <br>
-The output in the screenshot is not an error.
+The output in the screenshot above is not an error.

 ![Image](cat-file.png)\